PhuNH/mdit-py-i18n/README.md

 ## Notes

 Some notes about how different elements are handled:
-- Inlines: newlines and consecutive spaces are not kept;
+- Inlines: hard line breaks are replaced with `<br />`, newlines and consecutive spaces are not kept;
 - Content of each HTML block isn't parsed into finer tokens but processed as a whole;
 - Fenced code blocks: only `//` single comments are processed;